 If you think the watch looks good in the pictures, it looks even better in real life.
 I was pleasantly surprised with the weight.
 I like watches that have some weight to them.
 It's not heavy, just solidly reminding you of its presence.

-The dial is nicely designed.
+The dial has a stunning design.
 I like how the 12 and 6 counters look identical.
 I have a preference for watches with two registers (like Monacos, Autavias).
-The 9 o'clock counter somehow reminds me of the Spidospeed with the white indexes, in a good way.
+The 9 o'clock counter somehow reminds me of the Spidospeed with the white indexes, in a right way.
 My only gripe was why the date dial is white instead of black.

-The FW3 comes with a spare thick silicon black band, very thoughtful since the band is unique and it would be hard to find a replacement.
-Besides, I think the FW3 looks great in both Green and Black too.
+The FW3 comes with a spare thick silicon black band, very thoughtful since the band is unique, and it would be hard to find a replacement.
+Besides, I think the FW3 looks excellent in both Green and Black too.